lvd2/zx-blk-ciph/README.md

 This is still a 'proof-of-concept' project, so there are no Z80 decryptors, only *en*cryptors.

 The framework contains some test vectors (key, plaintext, ciphertext) and applies them to the corresponding cipher implementations.

+The framework uses modified libz80 to count cycles of the simulated Z80 execution.
+The execution ends as soon as `HALT` is executed and the consumed number of cycles returned to the caller.

+The pasmo assembler is also modified to support for some synonyms, like `exd` for `ex de,hl` or `exa` for `ex af,af'`.
+More synonyms for index register halves are added too.

-Use make GCRYPT=1 to build with gcrypt support (only for AES and Blowfish).
+Use `make GCRYPT=1` to build with gcrypt support (only for AES and Blowfish).

 Build instructions:
 0. go to directory
  cd tst/src
 1. build pasmo assembler:
- cd pasmo
+ cd pasmo;
- ./configure
+ ./configure;
  make
 2. build libz80 library:
- cd libz80
+ cd libz80;
  make
 3. build tests:
  make